Gemtuzumab (Mylotarg ®)

-Mylotarg is a type of cancer drug known as a monoclonal antibody|.
-It's mainly used as part of research trials to treat some types of acute myeloid leukaemia (AML).| At present it has not been approved for use outside of clinical trials in the UK, so it's not generally available.
+Mylotarg is used as part of clinical research trials to treat acute myeloid leukaemia (AML).
+You will usually have mylotarg in combination with chemotherapy drugs.
+At the moment in the UK it has not been approved for use outside of trials.

 Each person's reaction to treatment is different.
 Some people have few side effects while others may experience more.
 The side effects described here won't affect everyone having this treatment.